MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 > [!NOTE]
 > - Defender for Cloud uses agentless scanning to assess EDR settings.
 > - Agentless scanning replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously used to collect machine data.
-> - The MMA is set to retire.
-Scanning using the MMA will be deprecated in November 2024.
+> - Scanning using the MMA will be deprecated in November 2024.

 ## Prerequisites